nimble-123/generator-ui5-boilerplate/generators/app/templates/docs/README.md

 ## What is it

-Kinda master detail application, but different 🖥 :bowtie:
+Kinda <%= projectType %>, but different 🖥 :bowtie:

 ## Features